ConnectedHomes/chaim/README.md

 # Chaim
+Chaim is the Centrica Hive AWS access and Identity Manager.

+Chaim is a user service that enables easy access to Amazon Web Services.

+Using Chaim a user can enter a simple command into Slack and receive a clickable link that takes them to an already signed in AWS Console.
+Chaim can also be used to manage a users credentials file for use with the AWS CLI (and boto like interfaces).

-this is the repository for all of the chaim backend and api code.
+This is the repository for all of the chaim backend and api code.

 ## Testing Chaimlib
 To run the full set of tests you will need your default aws credentials to be